 An en dash is roughly the length of a lowercase letter n and is typically used to denote a span of time or in the place of a colon to create compounds (see example below).
 Follow these guidelines:

 - Abrupt change: To denote an abrupt change in thought or an emphatic pause.

 - Series within a phrase: When a phrase that otherwise would be set off by commas contains a series of words that must be separated by commas.

 - To create compounds: For example, the California – Mexico border.

 - To denote a span of time, if space is limited: For example, Monday – Thursday or 9 – 11 am.
 In all other cases, use “to”: Monday to Thursday.

 You may think that branding guidelines (like design and use of logo) belong in a separate document.
-But I believe you should bundle both written and design style elements.
-Marketing has become an increasingly versatile workforce, where digital practitioners are often responsible for writing, graphic design and website maintenance.
+But it’s best practice to bundle both written and design style elements.
+Marketing has become an increasingly versatile workforce, where digital practitioners are often responsible for writing, graphic design, social media and website maintenance.
 Because of this, branding guidelines within a traditional content style guide have become the norm.